You are here: Home > Section on Eukaryotic Transposable Elements

 The finding that integration in the genome of S. pombe is directed to the promoters of genes raises several important questions about the biology of Tf1 integration, namely, whether all promoters are recognized equally or whether integration is directed to specific sets of promoters.
 If specific sets of promoters are preferred targets, what distinguishes the preferred promoters from those not recognized by Tf1?
 To address this question, we sequenced large numbers of integrations throughout the genome of S. pombe (1).
 The revolutionary new methods for ultra-high throughput sequencing made it possible to characterize extraordinarily large numbers of integration events.

-To select for the cells with integration events, we induced cells for the expression of Tf1-containing neo (Tf1–neo).
+To select for the cells with integration events, we induced cells for the expression of Tf1–containing the neo gene (Tf1–neo).
 We applied ligation-mediated PCR to generate libraries of Tf1–neo associated with the downstream flanking DNA.
 The amplified products, consisting of the downstream long terminal repeats (LTRs) and their flanking DNA, were size-selected and submitted for sequencing.

 Over 90% of the insertions occurred within intergenic sequences that contained promoters.
 The profile of integration into the promoter regions revealed substantial variation.
 We observed reproducibly high levels of integration in 20% of the intergenic sequences in S. pombe.
 The strong bias is a consequence of the integration preference for a specific set of promoters.
 We found that there was no correlation between the promoters with the highest transcription activity and the promoters that had high levels of integration.
 However, the results of a gene ontology analysis revealed that genes regulated by environmental stress are preferred targets of integration.